 The only assurance you have is if a certificate of analysis (COA) is attached to it.
-These COAs show the results of third-party lab tests and usually include any substances other than kratom along with its potency.
+These COAs show the results of third-party lab tests and usually include any substances other than kratom and its potency.

-Unfortunately, local shops are usually too small to do the testing or act as an intermediary and sell for the manufacturer.
+Unfortunately, local shops are usually too small to test or act as an intermediary and sell for the manufacturer.
 Either way, it’s not likely the products went through testing, and if they did, they could be altered anywhere down the line.

-These stores usually have a limited selection and higher prices, anyways, so they’re still less than ideal.
+These stores usually have a limited selection and higher prices, so they’re still less than ideal.

 The best place to buy kratom is online.
 That might seem counterintuitive, but many kratom vendors not only back their products with tests, but they have a vast selection and competitive prices as well.
 If you don’t know where to start, check out this list of the top online kratom vendors.